MinnPost/minnpost-documentation/cms/migrate-drupal-to-wordpress.md

 - Custom fields:
 - Pages:
-- Categories: migrated, but not relationships to posts.
+- Categories: migrated, but seem to only be tags.
+This means URLs for posts are also broken.
 - Subcategories:
 - Tags:
 - Media: